KReload/MEMAN-stack/README.md

 # MEMAN-stack

   MEMAN Stack is an IoT technology stack.
 It has a Mosquitto broker for MQTT communication, a Mongodb for storing data, an Express API and an Angular 6 application.
 Nginx is serving the static files build from Angular 6.
-With it, you can subscribe to the MQTT broker and display the data on your Angular application.
+With MEMAN, you can subscribe to the MQTT broker and display the data on your Angular application.
 It is still in work in progress.
 Services need to be improved and I will soon provide ssl support.

   Deploy this stack with docker